d-morrison/IntroStatActivities/_book/08-A12-inference-1cat_CI-theory.md

 8. Is the null value, 0.1, contained in the 95\% confidence interval?
 Explain, based on the p-value from the last activity, why you expected this to be true.

-### What does *confidence* mean?

-In the interpretation of a 95\% confidence interval, we say that we are 95\% confident that the parameter is within the confidence interval.
-Why are we able to make that claim?
-What does it mean to say "we are 95\% confident"?

-8. Go to this website, [http://www.rossmanchance.com/ISIapplets.html](http://www.rossmanchance.com/ISIapplets.html) and choose 'Simulating Confidence Intervals'.
-In the input on the left-hand side of the screen enter 0.1 for $\pi$, 197 for $n$, and 100 for 'Intervals'.
-Click 'sample'.
-\vspace{1mm}

-a) In the graph on the bottom right, click on a green dot.
-Write down the confidence interval for this sample given on the graph on the left.
-Does this confidence interval contain the null value of 0.42?
+### Effect of Sample Size

+Suppose in another sample of 230 male boxers we saw that 37 were left-handed.

+9. Calculate the margin of error for a 95\% confidence interval using a multiplier $z^* = 1.96$ for this sample.
+Is the margin of error larger or smaller than the margin of error for the original study?

 \vspace{0.5in}

-b) Now click on a red dot.
-Write down the confidence interval for this sample.
-Does this confidence interval contain the null value of 0.42.?
+10. Calculate the 95\% confidence interval for this new study using the margin of error from question 9.

 \vspace{0.5in}

-c) How many intervals out of 100 contain $\pi$, the null value of 0.42? *Hint*:  This is given to the left of the graph of green and red intervals.
-\vspace{0.5in}

-9. Click on 'sample' nine more times.
-Write down the 'Running Total' for the proportion of intervals that contain $\pi$.

-\vspace{0.5in}

-10. Interpret the level of confidence.  *Hint*: What proportion of samples would we expect to give a confidence interval that contains the parameter of interest?

-\vspace{1in}
+11. Is the confidence interval calculated in question 10 with the smaller sample size wider or smaller than the confidence interval in question 6?
+Why?

 ### Take-home messages

-2. In theory-based methods, we add and subtract a margin of error to the sample statistic.
+1. In theory-based methods, we add and subtract a margin of error to the sample statistic.
 The margin of error is calculated using a multiplier that corresponds to the level of confidence times the variability (standard error) of the statistic.

+2. The confidence interval calculated using theory-based methods should be similar to the confidence interval found using simulation methods provided the success-failure condition is met.

+3. A smaller sample size will increase the margin of error which results in a wided confidence interval.

 \newpage